Powerlearnproject/se-day1-assignment-Ephratham1/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+1.Development methodology defines the overall approach and strategies for the engineering of the software.
+2.Modeling approach protypes are created at this stage 3.Process atual coding is done at this stage

 List and briefly explain the phases of the Software Development Life Cycle.